Improbable-AI/monkey-job-runner/README.md

 At this point, if the `setup_core.py` automation scripts succeed, Monkey will also mount the created bucket to the host machine under `ansible/monkeyfs-gcp`.
 This provides a filesystem abstraction for the Monkey system to easily write files and retrieve files from the GCP provider.
 Upon starting of `Monkey-Core`, if the filesystem gets demounted, it will automatically reconnect the `gcsfuse` mount.

-To use the GCP provider, use `monkey init` and choose the GCP provider created in your `job.yml` creation.
+To use the GCP provider on the CLI side (explained later in the doc), use `monkey init` and choose the GCP provider created in your `job.yml` creation.

 #### Local Provider Setup (Beta - Individual Machines)
 To set up local providers with individual machinese, it is a more involved and complicated process.
 The process with more detailed explaination can be found in [local_instance_setup.md](https://github.com/Improbable-AI/monkey-job-runner/blob/develop/monkey_core/local_instance_setup.md)

-A local provider functions with a couple necessary parameters.
-Every worker in a local provider is treated as a machine with two necessary folder designations.  *Monkey-Core* will ask for a:
-`remote filesystem mount path` - Where the main `monkeyfs` will mount to distribute data to workers efficiently `remote scratch path` - Where scratch folders are generated temporarily to process worker requests `monkeyfs ssh IP` - The accessible IP or hostname of *Monkey-Core* from worker nodes `monkeyfs ssh port` - The accessible ssh port of *Monkey-Core* from worker nodes `local.yml` - The local inventory file path, which will store information about every local node available as well as override options

 #### Checking For Proper Monkey Core Setup